statistikZH/statbot/documentation/02_possible_solutions.md

 ## Central concept: Part of Speech (POS)
 Another concept that might help us (in combination with NER) to extract all the relevant parts of a given question is the method "Part of Speech" (POS).
 POS is very similar to NER in that unstructured text is split up and annotated elements are added.
 POS adds a linguistic attribute such as "noun", "adjective" or "verb" to each word.
-Furthermore, POS also indicates whether a word is a conjunction, preposition, etc.
+Furthermore, POS can also indicate whether a word is a conjunction, preposition, etc.

 For the German language, there is a pretty advanced POS called the Stuttgart-Tübingen-Tagset (STTS).
 It is the default for the German language in the python library spaCy.
-The following figure shows a German sentence that has been split using POS (however, here not STTS is used):
+The following figure shows a German sentence that has been split using POS (however, here STTS was not used):

 <p align="center">
 <img src="https://github.com/statistikZH/statbot/blob/main/documentation/figures/pos_example.png" width="800"   />
  </p>

  The figure above shows additional information that is generated using POS such as the semantic interconnections/logic between the words.
 There are also other implemented functionalities such as the automatic conversion of a sentence into so-called "noun chunks".
-An example for such a noun chunk is the following:
+An example for such noun chunks is the following split-up sentence:
  - Welche Gemeinde
  - die grösste Bevölkerung
  - welche
  - 2019
  - den höchsten Ausländeranteil

-All in all, we think that the combination of NER and POS could provide the bot with a substantial amount of information.

 ## Possible approach: Train NER

 To implement an NER approach, we need to create our own entities.
-Useful, customised entities could be, for example, dataset names, variable names, granularity (e.g. population at federal, cantonal, district or municipality level?), or textual information such as "greater than", "per month", "for all municipalities in the canton of Zurich", or "from 2005 to 2008" (if they cannot already be extracted with POS).
+Potentially useful, customised entities could be, for example, dataset names, variable names, granularity (e.g., population at federal, cantonal, district or municipality level?), or textual information such as "greater than", "per month", "for all municipalities in the canton of Zurich", or "from 2005 to 2008" (if they cannot already be extracted with POS).

 We have already experimented a bit with this approach.
 Our code is on github, and you can use it as a starting point or inspiration (see the picture below, where we tried to train own NERs).